NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

 * We no longer release source tarballs.
 If you want to build from source, please build from the tags in the Git repository.

+* Store path names can now start with `.`, producing paths incompatible with Nix 2.3 and earlier.

 ## Contributors

 This release has contributions from